-The real issue with “nice guys” (note the quotes) who fail with women is that they mistake being nice, with being weak.
+The real issue with “nice guys” (note the quotes) who fail with women is that they mistake being nice, with being weak, or fake.
 The defining traits of these men include a refusal to assimilate obvious signs of incompatibility, a refusal to recognise disinterest from women, and a tendency to make highly discriminatory allowances for attractive women.

 What sort of allowances?
 Well, the men will consistently tolerate levels of indifference, selfishness, greed and opposing belief from “hot females”, which they would not tolerate from anyone else.
 What this suggests, is that these men are heavily prone to objectifying women.
 The female’s value as a physical object far outweighs her behaviour and personality – to the extent that the man actually suspends his own values to accommodate her.

 This malleability – the man’s tendency to relinquish all semblance of control to a “hot female” – forms part of his downfall.
 But the greater part of the man’s downfall is that he chases women with whom he’s not compatible in the first place.
 The two parties often have nothing in common, they may have significant and potentially fractious differences in views, and usually the woman will have an enormously higher level of sex appeal and popularity than the man.
 In other words, this failure-prone male (let’s call him Mr Nice Guy) can be dramatically over-ambitious when selecting females to chase.